Do you live in one of the worst cities in America for water quality?

 It’s an important consideration.
 After all, in the wake of the Flint lead scare, the quality of our drinking water is as hot a topic as it’s ever been.

-Our “Top Ten” below ranks the worst cities in America for drinking water from least to worst on the basis of the number of contaminants found to exceed the legal limit and violate the MCLs established by the U.S. EPA.
+Our “Top Ten” below ranks some of the worst cities in America for drinking water on the basis of the number of contaminants found to exceed the legal limit and violate MCLs established by the U.S. EPA.